Piperville

-Piperville is a small rural community in Cumberland Ward in Ottawa, Ontario, Canada, about 4 kilometres southwest of Carlsbad Springs and 16 kilometres southeast of Downtown Ottawa.
+Piperville is a small rural community in Osgoode Ward in Ottawa, Ontario, Canada, about 4 kilometres southwest of Carlsbad Springs and 16 kilometres southeast of Downtown Ottawa.

 History

 Piperville was originally marshland, with what is now Russell road having been used as a trail for Algonquins on their way north to bring goods into Ottawa.
 The swamp was partially drained in the early 1880s by the Canada Atlantic Railway Company to make land usable for pastures.
 A train station opened in 1901 and closed in 1957.
 Its opening significantly increased Piperville’s population.
 However, the area was impoverished, largely due to low crop yields as a result of poor soil quality.
 Imperfect drainage of the swamp resulted in formations of leda clay deposits.
 The poor quality gleyed melanic brunisol soil, in combination with inflated land prices due to its proximity to Ottawa as well as its railway connections to New York and Montreal, resulted in the impoverishment of most of Piperville’s population.
 For example, after a plot of land was sold to a Romanian Jewish immigrant in Piperville in 1909, a Jewish Colonisation Association Colonist Report remarked as follows:

 “Is farming in the neighbourhood of Ottawa since 1905, and purchased this farm in 1909 for $500, which is rather excessive.
 Land very poor: does not appear to raise much crop.”

 The leda clay deposits found in Piperville inhibit major development, as the clay liquifies from stress caused by immense weight.
 This has limited structures to two-stories and prevented the development of various projects, including apartment buildings and solar plants, since the 1960s.
 The community's corner store made an appearance in the movie House at the End of the Street in 2012.
 In 2013, local residents voted to change the names of Eighth and Ninth Line roads to Piperville Road and Thunder Road.
 The local bus was destroyed in 2015 when it blew up on its morning route down Piperville road while picking up passengers at Ludger Landry park.
 In 2017, the community centre was abandoned as a result of excessive costs related to environmental soil contamination, including a former on-site underground storage tank (UST) and suspected unknown fill material, and the outdoor ice rink was demolished.
 In August 2019, the building and six-acre lot were purchased by Saint Mesrob Armenian Apostolic Church.
 The building was renovated in 2021 at a cost of $190000.
 In 2021, development began on a state-of-the-art soccer facility at the Maple Leaf Almrausch German Club on Farmers Way.